Critical illness rider: What it is, how it works, is it worth it?

 What’s the difference between critical illness insurance and a critical illness rider?

 A critical illness rider provides the same function, but exists as an add-on to a life insurance policy.
-If you’re never diagnosed with a critical illness, you’ll still be able to receive the death benefit in full when you die.
+If you’re never diagnosed with a critical illness, your beneficiaries will still be able to receive the death benefit in full when you die.

-It’s much cheaper to add a critical illness rider to a life insurance policy than getting a separate critical illness policy, but you must add the rider when you get the policy.
+It’s much cheaper to add a critical illness rider to a life insurance policy than to get a separate critical illness policy, but you must add the rider when you get the life insurance policy.
 You can’t add the rider to an existing policy.

 What’s the difference between a critical illness rider and a long-term care rider?